christina-cook/git-collaboration-practice/README.md

 # git-collaboration-practice
 It's Monday - woo!
 My brain is not awake.
-My cat is asleep.
+Our cat and dog are asleep.
 I want to sleep.